Proof of Work and Proof of Stake: The Architects of Digital Trust

 Key Takeaways

-• Proof of Work: Miners compete using immense computing power to validate transactions and create new blocks.
+• Proof of Work: Miners compete using immense computational power to validate transactions and create new blocks.

 • Proof of Stake: Validators are chosen to create new blocks based on the amount of cryptocurrency they hold.